Our own capital – Nefco’s Investment Fund

 The Nefco Norwegian Carbon Procurement Facility (NorCaP) was established in 2013 in response to the desire of the Norwegian government to ensure the continuation of emissions reduction activities of existing, but vulnerable, carbon credit projects, as many of these projects were facing discontinuation due to low carbon prices.
 At the same time, this would assist Norway in meeting its climate commitments in a cost-effective way.
 Procurement under this fund was closed at the end of 2015, when the facility reached its target through Nefco’s contracting of some 30 million CERs from 17 projects in Latin America and Africa.
 Many of these projects are still on-going.
 By the end of 2018, NorCaP had delivered 15.2 million emission reductions to Norway.

 In the beginning of 2019, Nefco established a new and larger facility for the Swedish International Development Cooperation Agency (Sida), the Beyond the Grid Fund for Africa (BGFA), to incentivise the development of new private sector business models offering affordable and clean energy access at scale to people living in rural and peri-urban areas in Africa.
 This facility forms part of the ‘Power Africa’ initiative launched by former US President Barack Obama and contributes to the Sustainable Development Goal 7 as well as the Paris Agreement on Climate.
-The first Call for Proposals were launched in autumn 2020.
+So far three Call of Proposals (BGFA1, BGFA2 and BGFA3) have been announced.

 Accreditations and NEFCO as an implementing agency